aws-samples/serverless-patterns/lambda-kinesis-lambda/README.md

 ## Cleanup

-For deleting the stack you can use now sam delete from SAM CLI -
+For deleting the stack you can use sam delete from SAM CLI -

-    ```bash
+    ```
     sam delete
     ```
 ----